 Based on the experience with the TTF phase 1 injector, the injector of the TESLA test facility has been redesigned to meet the tighter demands on the electron beam quality for FLASH.
 The design follows the proposal for the European XFEL.
 The performance of the injector is crucial for the successful generation of FEL radiation.
 For this reason, a photoinjector test facility (PITZ) has been set-up to optimize electron sources for FELs and other applications.
 The injector has been successfully commissioned in the first half of 2004.
 Most important parameters are: generation of trains of electron bunches with a charge of 20 pC to 1 nC each, and a normalized transverse emittance of less than 2 µm rad.
 The bunch train length of 800 µm and the repetition rate of 10 Hz are adapted to the superconducting TESLA accelerating structures.
 A normal conducting laser-driven photocathode RF gun provides rapid acceleration from the cathode and allows to generate a low emittance beam from the source.

 The RF gun and the laser system have been successfully tested and optimized at PITZ and installed at FLASH in January 2004.
 The RF gun is a 1.5 cell L-band cavity (1.3 GHz, TM010 mode) powered by a 10 MW klystron.
 A longitudinal coupler is used to keep the cylindrical symmetry around the beam axis as perfect as possible.
-The RF gun is operated with an RF power of 4 MW - corresponding to a maximal accelerating field gradient of 48 MV/m on the cathode.
-The RF pulse length is 0.83 ms. A low level RF system based on FPGA's reads the forward and reflected power from the gun and regulates the RF power and RF phase by acting on the
+The RF gun is presently operated with an RF power of 4.5 MW - corresponding to a maximal accelerating field gradient of 48 MV/m on the cathode.
+The RF pulse length is up to 0.83 ms. A low level RF system based on FPGA's reads the forward and reflected power to and from the gun and regulates the RF power and RF phase by acting on the

 low level RF input to the klystron amplifier.
 The phase stability achieved is below 0.01 dg, the amplitude stability better than 0.1%.